Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 The following four state agencies administer REAP programs:

 In its 28 years, REAP has benefited every county in Iowa by supporting more than 15,000 projects.
 REAP has funded these projects with over $330 million in state investments, leveraging two to three times the amount in private, local and federal dollars.

 Collectively, these projects have improved the quality of life for all Iowans with better soil and water quality; added outdoor recreation opportunities; sustained economic development; enhanced knowledge and understanding of our ecological and environmental assets, and preservation of our cultural and historic treasures.

-Throughout 2015 we highlighted 25 stories showcasing REAP successes.
+During the 25th anniversary year of 2015, stories showcasing REAP successes were highlighted.
 These stories are available on a special 25th Anniversary website.